sonic-net/DASH/dash-pipeline/README-saithrift.md

 ```
 The running container is also mounted via `-v $(PWD)/test:/test-dev`  which mounts the current developer workspace into the running container.
 You can thereby create and edit new tests "live" from a text editor and see the effect inside the container in real-time.
 Note, the container image also contains the `/tests` directory which was copied into the Docker image when `make docker-saithrift-client` was last run.
 This means you have a "production" copy of tests as well as live "development" host volume simultaneously in the container.

-## Select Directory - Container pre-built directory, or mounted from host
+## Select Directory - Container prebuilt directory, or mounted from host

 * `cd /test/` - Enter directory which was prebuilt into container image; tests are not modifiable "live" from the host.
 This is good for canned tests.
 * `cd /test-dev/` - Enter directory which is mounted to `dash-pipeline/tests` from the host, allowing live editing in the host and running in the container.
 This is a convenient developer workflow.